inspektor-gadget/inspektor-gadget/docs/guides/top/file.md

 $ kubectl run -it mypod --image ubuntu -- /bin/sh -c "apt-get update && apt-get install -y git && git clone https://github.com/torvalds/linux"
 ```

-We can see how the filetop terminal shows the files that are read and
+We can see how the `top file` terminal shows the files that are read and
 written by the pod.
 For instace, apt-get is reading a lot of files in
-this case.
+when updating the packages list and installing packages.

 ```bash
 NODE             NAMESPACE        POD              CONTAINER        PID     COMM             READS  WRITES R_Kb    W_Kb    T FILE